HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Examples.md

 		--peakgap 100 \

-- Two Sample paired-end with independent replicates and no deduplication
+- Two sample paired-end with independent replicates and no deduplication

 	[run\_independent\_nodup Script](https://github.com/HuntsmanCancerInstitute/MultiRepMacsChIPSeq/blob/master/examples/run_independent_nodup.sh).
 	This example is with two ChIP samples, each with three replicates, and with